papivot/pace-docs/PKS High Availability.md

 - Kill the kubelet process.
 >`sudo kill -9 12813`

-- You will notice that the
+- You will notice that the Node momentarily becomes `NotReady` and then changes back to ready.

 ```shell
 very 2.0s: kubectl get nodes -o wide                                                                                              Navneets-MBP.navlab.io: Fri Jun 21 15:39:52 2019